 In addition, we note that the possible liquidity risk arising from borrowings is offset by loan repayments made by Member States under the EFSM, BoP, SURE and NGEU loan operations.
 For MFA and Euratom loans, the Guarantee Fund for External Actions - whose assets have now been transferred to the Common Provisioning Fund - serves as a first liquidity reserve in case of a payment missed by its borrowers.
-As of December 2021, the net assets in the fund stood at EUR 2.7bn.
+As of December 2022, the net assets in the fund stood at EUR 14.4bn.

 We also note that repayment of NGEU borrowings may benefit from new own resources (even though these are not directly linked).
-The EU obtained revenues of EUR 5.8bn in 2021 from plastic packaging waste.
-Going forward, these may be further complemented with revenues from a carbon border adjustment mechanism, the revised Emissions Trading Scheme, a contribution based on reallocated profits of very large multinational companies (OECD Pillar One) as well as new own resources related to the corporate sector and a Financial Transaction Tax or a similar alternative linked to the financial sector.
-Depending on the final proposals and the timeline of their adoption, these new own resources should be sufficient to cover an amount corresponding to the expected expenditure related to the repayment of NGEU.
+The EU obtained revenues of EUR 6.3bn in 2022 from plastic packaging waste.
+Going forward, these may be further complemented with revenues from a carbon border adjustment mechanism, the revised Emissions Trading Scheme and a temporary statistical own resource based on company profits until a contribution based on residual profits of very large multinational companies, reallocated to EU Member States, (OECD Pillar One) is agreed.
+Depending on the final agreement and timeline of adoption, these new own resources should be sufficient to cover an amount corresponding to the expected expenditure related to the repayment of NGEU.